idaholab/virtual_test_bed/doc/content/microreactors/gcmr/bypass_flow/Core_with_bypass_results.md

 ## Run Commands

-This simulation is run using Pronghorn by running:
+This simulation is run using Pronghorn by running the command below.
+The Subchannel submodule of Pronghorn must be compiled with Pronghorn to run this input.

 !listing
 mpiexec -np number_of_cores /path/to/pronghorn-opt -i core.i